ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 and the number of correct and incorrect submissions received for them.

 For information about adding a unit to a subsection, see `Create a Unit`_.

+..
+Because you can create a problem component that includes several problems, you might also need to select a problem part.

 For problem components that include more than one part, you use the drop-down menu or click in the chart to select a part.